nnaumenko/metaf/docs/sphinx/api_miscgroup.rst

 		.. cpp:enumerator:: LAST

 			Indicates last manned observation.

-No data or time are provided.
+			Use :cpp:func:`time()` to obtain the time of next scheduled observation (will return empty ``std::optional`` if no next scheduled observation time was specified).

 		.. cpp:enumerator:: LAST_STAFFED_OBSERVATION